Education & Training

 While in graduate school, I was privileged to train in a number of excellent psychology programs, including at Montclair State University in Montclair, NJ, and at Bellevue Hospital in New York, NY.
 I completed a pre-doctoral internship in psychology at The University of Medicine and Dentistry of New Jersey (UMDNJ).

 Throughout my education and training toward becoming a psychologist, I complemented my development as a clinician with an understanding of, and contribution to, psychological research.
-This is because I believe that marrying real-world clinical experience with rigorously conducted research is the best and most effective way to help clients reach their personal goals.
+I believe that marrying real-world clinical experience with rigorously conducted research is the best and most effective way to help clients reach their personal goals.

 During my undergraduate studies at UCLA, I assisted in conducting research in health psychology and clinical psychology.
 One study focused on marital satisfaction and aimed to better understand the connection between verbal communication and partners' satisfaction in their relationship.
 During my graduate studies at Fordham University, I conducted research in a number of areas, including a study that explored the factors that promote treatment success for clients in psychotherapy.
 For my doctoral dissertation, I returned to studying romantic relationships.
 I designed and conducted a research study examining factors that contribute to good relationship satisfaction among married couples.